 Situated on 40 acres of parkland, Merriweather Post Pavilion is the largest designated outdoor concert venue in Maryland.
 The covered amphitheater has seating for up to 1,800, while the graded lawn can accommodate another 18,000!

-Merriweather Post Pavilion was originally built to be the summer home of the National Symphony Orchestra in 1969, but quickly became one of the favorite music venues in Maryland.
+Merriweather Post Pavilion was originally built to be the summer home of the National Symphony Orchestra in 1969 but quickly became one of the favorite music venues in Maryland.

-In the 50+ years since it’s construction, famous artists such as Jimi Hendrix, Willie Nelson, Green Day, and Led Zeppelin have graced the stage.
+In the 50+ years since its construction, famous artists such as Jimi Hendrix, Willie Nelson, Green Day, and Led Zeppelin have graced the stage.

-New acts are added to the schedule often, and tickets go fast!
+If you want to see big names in music, Merriweather is the place to be.
+New acts are added to the schedule often, and tickets go fast.
 If you’re considering a concert here, make sure you purchase yours ASAP!

-2. Rams Head Live!
+3. Rams Head Live!

 20 Market Pl, Baltimore, MD 21202

+This 26,000 square-foot indoor music venue, club and bar is another favorite in the Baltimore area.
 With five bars and three different viewing levels, everyone is sure to love the show at Ram’s Head Live!

 Music venues in Maryland are often standalone structures with few businesses nearby.

-Rams Head is different because it’s located in the Power Plant Live and surrounded by a variety of other entertainment options.
+Rams Head is different because it’s located in Power Plant Live and surrounded by a variety of other entertainment options.
 This makes it a great place to see live music before (or after) exploring more of the Baltimore nightlife scene.

 Ram’s Head Live! is played by some of the most notable local musicians around, such as the Regan Years (80’s music), Get the Led Out (Led Zeppelin Cover Band), and the Drive-By Truckers (classic rock and roll).

-3. The 8×10
+4. The 8×10

 10 E Cross St, Baltimore, MD 21230

 The 8×10 is among the local concert venues in Maryland with a dive bar vibe.
-It is where bands and fans connect through music and art and is the epitome of a long standing, community business.
+It is where bands and fans connect through music and art and is the epitome of a long-standing community business.

 That sense of intimacy and connection is present in all that they do.
-With 8:00 PM shows on most Wednesdays through Sundays, the diversity of shows ranges from Jam and Tribute bands like Better Off Dead, to EDM shows featuring such performers as Hydraulix, and even Bluegrass tunes from Fireside Collective, and so much more!
+With 8:00 PM shows on most Wednesdays through Sundays, the diversity of shows ranges from Jam and Tribute bands like Better Off Dead, to EDM shows featuring such performers as Hydraulix, Bluegrass tunes from Fireside Collective, and so much more!

-4. Ottobar
+5. Ottobar

 2549 N Howard St, Baltimore, MD 21218

-But the venue was small!
-They closed the doors to their original location in 2001 and moved down the street to a considerably larger space which has hosted performers such as All Time Low and events like a Butcher Knife Throwing Contest!
+Ottobar is a venue like no other that provides unique experiences year-round.
+It originally opened in downtown Baltimore in 1997 as an intimate showroom for live music and occasional performance art.
+It soon outgrew this space, so they closed the doors to their original location in 2001 and moved down the street to a considerably larger space.
+They’ve since hosted performers such as All Time Low and events like a Butcher Knife Throwing Contest!

-5. Baltimore Soundstage
+6. Baltimore Soundstage

 124 Market Pl, Baltimore, MD 21202

 This live music and entertainment space is located in the heart of Baltimore’s famous Inner Harbor and is one of the most eclectic concert venues in Maryland.
-Most shows can accommodate 1,000 guests, and are standing room only.
+Most shows can accommodate 1,000 guests and are standing-room only.

-6. Lurman Woodland Theatre
+7. Lurman Woodland Theatre

 Bloomsbury Ave at Hilltop Rd, Catonsville, MD 21228

 This one’s a little different!
-Lurman Woodland Theater is an outdoor community amphitheater, and while there are a variety of free outdoor concerts in the area, Lurman Woodland Theater is the only designated music venue in Maryland to offer weekly outdoor concerts at no charge.
+Lurman Woodland Theater is an outdoor community amphitheater.
+While there are a variety of free outdoor concerts in the area, Lurman Woodland Theater is the only designated music venue in Maryland to offer weekly outdoor concerts at no charge.
+Big Bands, Reggae, Cajun, Rock.
+You name it, and they’ll have it.

 What’s even better is the location.
 This venue is nestled in a beautiful, naturally wooded setting, perfect for summer picnics combined with music of all kinds.

-7. The HALL at Live!
+8. The HALL at Live!
 Casino

 7002 Arundel Mills Cir, Hanover, MD 21076

-From a rustic outdoor amphitheater in Catonsville we head just a few miles down the road to a 75,000 square foot, three story concert and entertainment venue at the Live!
+From a rustic outdoor amphitheater in Catonsville, we head just a few miles down the road to a 75,000-square-foot, three-story concert and entertainment venue at the Live!
 Casino in Hanover.

-The HALL features some of the nation’s best touring acts in addition to comedy shows, boxing matches, and other extraordinary experiences.
+The HALL features some of the nation’s best touring acts in addition to comedy shows, boxing matches and other extraordinary experiences.
 The space holds 4,000 seats for concerts, plus there’s the option to upgrade to VIP boxes with balcony views.

-8. The Fillmore Silver Spring
+9. The Fillmore Silver Spring

 8656 Colesville Rd, Silver Spring, MD 20910